Kotwar

 The Kotwar are a community found in the state of Uttar Pradesh in India.
-They are sub-group of the Panika caste.
+They are a sub-group of the Panika caste.
 The word Kotwar is a corruption of kotwal, which means a keeper of the castle in Hindi.
-They are said to have acquired the name on account of the fact that they were traditionally village watchmen.
+They are said to have acquired the name because they were traditionally village watchmen.
 The Panika were a caste traditionally associated with weaving, and the change of occupation by the Kotwar led to them becoming a distinct endogamous sub-group of the Panika.